beetbox/beets/docs/faq.rst

       to clone beets from BitBucket using Mercurial and install it, allowing you to modify the source in-place to try out changes.

-More details about the beets source are available on the [[Hacking]] page.
+More details about the beets source are available on the :doc:dev:`index` page.